You’re making some income selling your handmade jewelry…

 Are your business activities a hobby or a business?
 There is a difference at tax time, and you want to ensure you present your activities the right way.

 The IRS defines a hobby as something you engage in “for sport or recreation, not to make a profit.”
 But making a profit alone does not make your hobby a business.
-Likewise, failing to generate income does not make your business a hobby.
+Likewise, failing to generate revenue does not make your business a hobby.

 Your intent is a deciding factor.